-This course enables students to develop a deeper understanding of concepts in biology, chemistry, earth and space science, and physics, and to apply their knowledge of science in real-world situations.
-Students are given opportunities to develop further practical skills in scientific investigation.
-Students will plan and conduct investigations into everyday problems and issues related to human cells and body systems; chemical reactions; factors affecting climate change; and the interaction of light and matter.
+This course enables students to develop a deeper understanding of concepts in biology, chemistry, earth and space science, and physics, and to apply their knowledge of science in real - world situations.
+Students are given opportunities to develop further practical skills in scientific investigations.
+Students will plan and conduct investigations into every-day problems and issues related to human cells and body systems; chemical reactions; factors affecting climate change; and the interaction of light and matter.

-Prerequisite: SNC1P1 or 1D1
+Prerequisite: SNC1D1 or 1P1